The Icelandic Horse Farm

 Boarding

-Horses at the Icelandic Horse FarmOur horses are generally separated by sex with a group of approximately 70 geldings and young colts running on 16 acres and about 40 mares on 8 acres.
+Horses at the Icelandic Horse FarmOur horses are generally separated by sex with the geldings and young colts running on 16 acres and the mares on 8 acres.
+During the warmer months the riding and in-training horses are turned out each day onto irrigated pasture with the length of time determined by their weight and the amount of grass available.
 In the winter all the horses are fed twice a day (3 times on cold days) and have constant free access to a windbreak, water, salt and ABC (Advanced Biological Concept) minerals.
 Most of the fences are 3 or 4 rail wood or vinyl fencing.
 [Note!
 Click on images to see larger views.]

 A number of our boarders are young horses who were sent here by their owners to grow up in a large herd on big pastures and hills or retired horses, many who previously suffered from summer eczema.
 In our dry and virtually bug free environment, this is not a problem here.
 In the summer the young and retired horses spend their time in different pastures throughout the neighborhood where they have free access to grass.
 Most of these fields include irrigation and natural shelter to stay cool and hills to help the young horses develop muscles and the retired horses to maintain their stamina.
 Being moved to a different pasture in the summer gives the young horses the valuable experience of being trailered and adjusting to living in new situations.
 The "old guys" also receive carrots and apples daily.
 We check all horses at least once a day and the owners of the various properties have a nearly proprietary interest in the horses and call us if anything seems amiss.